chennaiherniasurgeon.com

 • Fever

-A symptomatic incisional hernia may be irreducible and indicate an obstructed or strangulated hernia.
-A complicated hernia will usually be accompanied by sharp pain.
+A symptomatic incisional hernia may be irreducible and suggest an obstructed or strangulated hernia.
+A complicated hernia is often accompanied by sharp pain.

 Causes of Incisional Hernia After a C-Section